 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to Nepal.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to Nepal.

 Learn about the history and culture of Nepal, the must-try food and drink, and what to pack in your suitcase.
 Read about Nepal's nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering Nepal for yourself.
 Start exploring… book one of our Nepal tours today!

 Extend Your Trip

-After your Nepal tour consider taking the time to visit other destinations.
+After your Nepal tour considers taking the time to visit other destinations.
 Goway offers exciting China vacation packages, India tours and Thailand vacation packages plus a comprehensive selection of vacation packages in many other Asian countries.

 Book your Nepal tour with Goway!

 ASIA by Goway is an exclusive division that specializes in planning and organizing Nepal tours, treks and experiences.
-Choose from a simple city stopover, or be active and adventurous on a Himalayan trek, try a locally esorted tour, a independent travel module, and much more.
+Choose from a simple city stopover, or be active and adventurous on a Himalayan trek, try a locally esorted tour, an independent travel module, and much more.
 We want to be your first choice when next you go globetrotting to Nepal.